 We’re in the midst of the most serious epidemic of chronic disease humans have ever faced.
-Half of US adults have one or more chronic health conditions, and 25 percent have two or more.
-(1) 7 of the top 10 causes of death in 2010 were chronic diseases, and two of them—heart disease and cancer—together accounted for almost half of all deaths.
+Six in 10 adults in the United States have a chronic health condition, and four in 10 have two or more.
+(1) Seven of the top 10 causes of death in 2010 were chronic diseases, and two of them—heart disease and cancer—together accounted for almost half of all deaths.
 (2)

 The Functional Medicine Systems Model

-As many of you know, I will be launching a functional medicine training program for clinicians later this year.
-(You can learn more about it here, and stay tuned for another announcement in the next few weeks!)
-In preparing for that program, I’ve created a “unified theory” of what causes disease that I call the Functional Medicine Systems Model.
+As many of you know, I train clinicians in Functional Medicine through the ADAPT Practitioner Training Program.
+In preparing for that program, I created a “unified theory” of what causes disease that I call the Functional Medicine Systems Model.
 I’d like to share that with you here, and use it as a springboard for our discussion.

 As the diagram illustrates, the interaction between an individual’s genome, epigenome, and exposome is at the core of what determines our health.